 “E” is one of those students who many in the field of adult education would recognize.
 He is a big guy, and when he walks into a room, he does so with a confidence that comes from knowing his way around a street fight.

-He is incredibly earnest, thoughtful, and intelligent, though he’s only acknowledged these qualities in himself recently.
-A high school dropout, E (he asked we only use his first initial) once saw himself as someone incapable of learning.
+E (he asked we only use his first initial) is incredibly earnest, thoughtful, and intelligent, though he’s only acknowledged these qualities in himself recently.
+A high school dropout, he once saw himself as someone incapable of learning.
 That left him with two options: “look like a dummy or be a trouble maker.”